-Similarity-based Concept Learning.
-Another class of theories uses similarity-based methods for predicting the category of novel stimuli (Figure 1c).
-Early theories introduced the notion of a psychological space (Torgerson 1952; Ekman 1954), where stimuli are embedded as geometric coordinates and a measure of distance (e.g., Euclidean distance) serves to represent the (dis-)similarity between stimuli.
-The most influential example is Shepard's (1987)"Universal Law of Generalization", which used confusability (i.e., the probability of responding to stimulus \mathbf{x} when shown stimulus \mathbf{x}') to construct a psychological space using Multidimensional Scaling (Shepard 1962; Kruskal 1964).
+2.1.2.
+Similarity-based concept learning.
+Another class of theories uses similarity-based methods for predicting the categories of novel stimuli (Figure 1c).
+Early theories introduced the notion of a psychological space (Torgerson 1952, Ekman 1954), where stimuli are embedded as geometric coordinates and a measure of distance (e.g., Euclidean distance) serves to represent the (dis-)similarity between stimuli.
+The most influential example is Shepard's (1987) Universal Law of Generalization, which used confusability (i.e., the probability of responding to stimulus x when shown stimulus x') to construct a psychological space using multidimensional scaling (Shepard 1962, Kruskal 1964).
 Intuitively, stimuli producing similar responses are embedded in similar locations, such that the same unit of distance in any direction corresponds to the same level of generalization.
-Stimuli located further apart in psychological space are thus less likely to yield the same response, becoming exponentially less likely as their distance increases (Figure 2a).
+Stimuli located further apart in psychological space are thus less likely to yield the same response, becoming exponentially less likely to do so as their distance increases (Figure 2a).